XiaoPengZong/tensorrt_yolov5/README.md

 - [ ] Support for mAP test
 - [ ] Comparison for tensorrt acceleration effect
 - [ ] Run in deepstream project
+- [ ] QAT will increase in the future

 ## Reference